About mobile productivity apps

 Citrix-developed mobile productivity apps are a group of enterprise mobile apps.
 The apps offer IT a secure choice for their users’ email, web browsing, and remote access.
 Mobile productivity apps include Citrix Secure Hub, Citrix Secure Mail, and Citrix Secure Web.

 The mobile productivity apps support iOS 13.
-For information about managing devices running iOS 13 with Citrix Endpoint Management, see Support for iOS 13.
+For information about managing devices running iOS 13 with Citrix Endpoint Management, see Additional support for iOS 13.

 For a full set of documentation for Secure Hub, Secure Mail, and Secure Web, see: